In This Article

 Frequently Asked Questions

-The leading credit union AI platforms include Eltropy (750+ clients, multi-channel unified communications), Interface.ai (BankGPT voice AI with 1.5 million daily conversations), Glia (digital customer service with domain-specific AI), Kasisto (K2 conversational banking platform with Kinective API integration), and Posh Technologies (website and phone bots).
-Each platform has different strengths in channels, AI maturity, and core system integration.
+The leading credit union AI platforms include Eltropy (multi-channel unified communications), Interface.ai (BankGPT voice AI), Glia (digital customer service with domain-specific AI), Kasisto (K2 conversational banking platform with Kinective API integration), and Posh Technologies (website and phone bots).
+A native alternative most credit unions overlook is Microsoft 365 Copilot paired with Microsoft Azure AI Foundry, governed by Microsoft Purview, operated under ABT's M365 Guardian model.
+Each option has different strengths in channels, AI maturity, and core system integration.

-Eltropy focuses on multi-channel unified communications spanning text, chat, video, voice, and screen sharing with 750+ financial institution clients.
-Interface.ai specializes in voice AI and contact center automation through its BankGPT platform serving approximately 100 institutions.
+Eltropy focuses on multi-channel unified communications spanning text, chat, video, voice, and screen sharing across credit unions and community banks.
+Interface.ai specializes in voice AI and contact center automation through its BankGPT platform.
 Eltropy suits credit unions wanting a single communication platform across all channels.
 Interface.ai fits credit unions with high call volumes needing voice-first AI automation.

 No. Integration depth varies significantly across vendors and core systems.
 Most AI platforms claim compatibility with major cores like Symitar, DNA, and KeyStone, but the depth of integration ranges from basic data retrieval to full bidirectional transaction processing.
 Over 80% of credit unions cite core system integration as the primary barrier to AI adoption.
 Always request a technical architecture diagram before evaluating any vendor.

-AI platform costs for credit unions vary widely based on institution size, channels deployed, and integration complexity.
-License fees typically range from $2,000 to $15,000 per month, but total cost of ownership includes implementation services, data migration, staff training, customization, and ongoing support.
-Credit unions should budget 15-20% of their technology budget for AI lending solutions specifically and request full TCO breakdowns before committing.
+Costs vary widely based on institution size, channels deployed, and integration complexity.
+License fees for third-party platforms typically range from $2,000 to $15,000 per month, but total cost of ownership includes implementation services, data migration, staff training, customization, and ongoing support.
+A Microsoft 365 Copilot + Azure AI Foundry path under M365 Guardian uses licenses the credit union may already hold, with the implementation cost shifting to operating-model setup rather than a separate vendor contract.
+Always request a full total-cost-of-ownership breakdown before committing.

 Deployment timelines range from 6 to 18 weeks for a basic chatbot implementation, to 4 to 8 months for a full agentic AI deployment with core system integration.
 Vendors often quote best-case timelines from their fastest deployments.
 Ask for median deployment times at institutions with your core system and asset size.
 Implementation frequently stalls due to underestimated integration labor and overextended IT staff.